DATA SHARING & SECURITY

 These technical difficulties may result in failure to obtain or loss of data, settings or other service interruptions.

-Keeping your information up to date in Moneytree, like when you change an internet banking password, will help.
+Keeping your information up to date in Basiq, like when you change an internet banking password, will help.

 To the extent permitted by law, Pineapple shall not be liable in respect of any technical or other difficulties which may result in failure to obtain data or loss of data, settings or other service interruptions.